Army goes high-tech to fight COVID-19

 The Microsoft-designed goggles and its “heads up display” is meant to give soldiers complete situational awareness without requiring them to take their eyes off the target.

 Last week, Army officials announced they would start fielding the new equipment in the fourth quarter of fiscal year 2021.
-At the same time, a director in the IVAS projects office at Fort Belvoir, Virginia, was watching the news about COVID-19.
+At the same time, a director in the IVAS projects office at Fort Belvoir, Virginia, was watching the news about COVID-19, the respiratory disease caused by the novel coronavirus.

 “It occurred to him that the digital thermal sensors in IVAS could be adapted to detect a fever,” Army officials said Monday.